stackbuilders/assertive-ts/docs/mocha-tutorial.md

 }
 ```

-As the config includes the Typescript transpilation hook `ts-node/register` it does not require pre-compilation before running.
+As the config includes the TypeScript transpilation hook `ts-node/register` it does not require pre-compilation before running.

->For more information about mocha configuration please refer to the [official documentation](https://mochajs.org/#configuring-mocha-nodejs)
+**For more information about Mocha configuration please refer to the [official documentation](https://mochajs.org/#configuring-mocha-nodejs)**

 We are going to test a simple function: